freemanfinicum/freemanfinicum.github.io/README.md

 Welcome Everyone :)

-My name is Edward Freeman and I Am creating Financial Independence in my life here and now.
+I Am called Edward Freeman Reidhead and I Am creating Financial Independence in my life here and now.
 I invite Everyone to create their own Financial Independence as I have done using Bitcoin and other crypto currencies.
 Included here are links to open and create your own free Bitcoin/Crypto-currency accounts.
 I find that using a couple of accounts works best for me.
 At this time, I am available for questions regarding what, when, where and how about Bitcoin and other crypto-currencies...

 OpenLedger-